inpercima/swaaplate/README.md

 ### `generalConfig/theme`

 Name of a build-in theme from angular-material.
-This option ca be changed in the environement files.
+This option ca be changed in the environment files.

-* config-name: `theme`
+* environment: `theme`
 * default: `indigo-pink`
 * type: `string`
 * values: `deeppurple-amber`/`indigo-pink`/`pink-bluegrey`/`purple-green`

 ### `generalConfig/title`

 Applicationwide title of the app, displayed in title and toolbar.
-This option ca be changed in the environement files.
+This option ca be changed in the environment files.

-* config-name: `appname`
+* environment: `appname`
 * default: `Hello world`
 * type: `string`